 If you use a tourist shared taxi, the estimated cost would be around Rs.
 2000.

 There are several hotels that you can find at Padum between the price ranges of Rs.
-500 – Rs.800
+1000 – Rs.1200.
+On the route, you can find accommodation at Sankoo, Parkachik, and Rangdum.
+For names and the numbers of some recommended hotels, please take a look at Accommodation in Zanskar Valley.

-Using a normal bus, fare per person would be Rs.
-450. A semi deluxe bus would cost about Rs.
+Using a normal bus, the fare per person would be Rs.
+450. A semi-deluxe bus would cost about Rs.
 650 and a deluxe bus charge would be Rs.
 1050.
 Private buses also operate on this route and their fare is Rs.
 1000 – Rs.
 1300 for Srinagar to Leh to Srinagar.

 I hope this information regarding a budget trip to Ladakh was helpful.
-If you have any further questions, please feel free to ask in the comments section below and I would be glad to answer.
-If you have travelled to Ladakh by public transport, please do share some further knowledge in order to help others.
+If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.